 Keywords: Diagramming, Business Diagram, Business analysis, Customer Journey, User Journey

 The Customer Journey map (also known as User Journey or Buyer Journey) is a visual representation of a customer's path or complete sum of experiences, via touchpoints, a customer goes through when interacting with a company and its brand.
 The model assumes that the customer rarely makes decisions spontaneously, but rather gets in touch with a brand, a product, or service at different points in the journey.
-This also provides the opportunities to analyze user behavior and gain insight into potential pains and gains that the common customer may experience, which in turn allows business to optimize the customer experience and direct them towards a purchase decision.
+This also provides the opportunities to analyze user behavior and gain insight into potential pains and gains that the common customer may experience, which in turn allows businesses to optimize the customer experience and direct them towards a purchase decision.
+Organizations across the world know that delivering a good customer experience leads to competitive advantage, lower costs, and higher profits.
 The customer journey is divided into five phases, which is refered to the AIDA model.

 History of the Customer Journey